Thursday, July 29, 2010 Detailed Auto Topics

 AGCO Auto Quick Tip:

-You can also receive our Detailed Auto Topics, delivered to your computer, as soon as they are written.
-Please click to subscribe to our RSS feed.
+You can also receive our Detailed Auto Topics, delivered to your computer, as soon as they are written, please subscribe to our RSS feed.

-Detailed Topics Detailed Topics
+Detailed Topics

 The human hip is a ball joint

 Parts of a typical ball joint.
-Click image for larger view.

 Eventually ball joints wear out.
-A ball joint is considered worn out when the socket no longer holds the ball tightly.
+A ball joint is considered worn out when the socket no longer holds the stud tightly.
 This allows side to side movement and causes wheel alignment to change.
 Tire wear is the most common symptom, but squeaks, pops, binding and shimmy can also result.

 Things that lead to premature failure: